 This scenic little park, close to Kampala, is home to several wildlife species not easily seen elsewhere in Uganda.
-These include – Rothschild's giraffe, Burchell's zebra and impala.
-Although elephant are absent from the park, there is plenty of other wildlife to see.
-This is the only park in Uganda where people can view savannah animals on foot, from a mountain bike, horseback and in a vehicle.
+These include Burchell's zebra and impala.
+Although elephant are absent from the park, there is plenty of other wildlife to see, including Rothschild's giraffe, buffalo and Defassa waterbuck.
+This is the only park in Uganda where people can view savannah animals on foot, from a mountain bike, on horseback and from a vehicle.
 Farmers from surrounding properties sometimes graze their cattle inside the park, disrupting local wildlife.

 - Boat trips on lake are available

 - Guided walks and horseback riding for beginner and experienced riders